First View Accessibility Conformance Report

 4.1.3 Status Messages

-Some dynamic updates (e.g., notifications, map status) are not consistently announced.
+Dynamic updates (e.g., notifications, map status) are consistently announced.

 This Voluntary Product Accessibility Template (VPAT®) documents the accessibility conformance of the First View District Dashboard against WCAG 2.1 Levels A and AA.
 The District Dashboard is a web-based application used by district and transportation staff and is evaluated separately from the First View Parent App due to different users, functionality, and interaction patterns.